marceldbo/Domoticz-GPSD-plugin/README.md

 - The plugin should be selectable under the `Hardware tab`.
 - Before configuring, make sure that Domoticz accepts new devices.
 - Configure the plugin.
-- A new GPS device should be available under the `Devices tab`'.
+- A new GPS device should be available under the `Devices tab`.

 For convenience, I have also generated and included an icon to be used with the newly created device.
 This can be installed by uploading the `Gpsd.zip` file to the custom icons section in the Domoticz GUI and updating the device.